FedericoMontalbanLopez/CS50-Virtual-Passport-Final/README.md

 # 🌍 Fictional Passport

-**CS50 Final Project | [Year]**
+**CS50 Final Project | 2025**
 **Author:** Federico Montalbán López

 ---

-## ✨ Project Concept & Theme
+## Project Concept & Theme

 **Fictional Passport** is a web application that tracks journeys made through imagination — letting users log both **real** and **fictional** destinations inspired by the stories they love.

-From *Venice* to *Middle Earth*, or *Albuquerque* to *Gotham City*, users can record every “place” they’ve visited through books, movies, series, or songs.
+From *Venice* to *Middle Earth*, from *Albuquerque* to *Gotham City*, users can record every place they’ve "visited" through books, comics, movies, series, or songs.

-> _"They know the world without even going out the door."_
+This web is inspired by a line from the Dao De Jing:

-This project celebrates storytelling, creativity, and exploration through a playful, data-driven interface.
+> _"They know the world without even going out the door."_ (poem 47, translated by Thomas Cleary)

 ---

-## 🛠️ Technical Stack
+## Technical Stack

 - **Backend:** Python, Flask
 - **Database:** SQLite3